JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_1.md

 What would Jesus do?
 God bless you my friends, my brothers and sisters of destiny, and keep you in His love forever.

-Paul Snider has been studying The Urantia Book since 1965, and has spent more than 25 years in active involvement in the Urantia movement.
+> Paul Snider has been studying The Urantia Book since 1965, and has spent more than 25 years in active involvement in the Urantia movement.
 He and his wife, Mary are parents of seven children, now aged 31 to 44.
+{.is-info}

 ## References